mmgrt/bitnami-openldap-arm64/README.md

 make buildx
 ```

-Take notes of any errors/ warnings you might see, espicially in `RUN install_packages ..` and `RUN /opt/bitnami/scripts/openldap/postunpack.sh` commands...
+Take notes of any errors/ warnings you might see, especially in `RUN install_packages ..` and `RUN /opt/bitnami/scripts/openldap/postunpack.sh` commands...

 > For any errors/ issues, check [#Contribute](Contribute)